-As set forth in its charter, revised and adopted by the Board of Regents on November 2, 2006, Internal Audit's role is to provide independent, objective assurance, consulting and educational activity designed to add value and improve the university's operations.
+As set forth in its charter, Internal Audit's role is to provide independent, objective assurance, consulting and educational activity designed to add value and improve the university's operations.
 Internal Audit helps the university accomplish its objectives by bringing a systematic, disciplined approach to the evaluation and improvement of university processes related to university-wide risk management, control, and governance.